AdmiralenOla/Scoary/README.md

 - The QuadTree and UPGMA implementation was heavily based on code by Christian Storm Pedersen
 - Inês Mendes pointed out a number of bugs related adjusted p-values and isolate restriction.
 - Eric Deveaud added versioning.

+## Feedback
+I greatly appreciate any feedback, even negative.
+If you like (or dislike) Scoary, please feel free to tell your friends and colleagues about it.
+If you don't have friends or colleagues, please feel free to rant about it on your blog or social media profile.

 ## Citation
 Manuscript not yet published.